k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/12_tdm_error_handling_and_statistics.md

 TDM 7.5.3 adds the following customized JMX metrics in order to have a better monitoring on the TDM executions.
 The metrics are extracted from the TDMDB by the TDM LU sync:

-- **TotalLoadedRecordsPerLoadFlow** - number of records loaded to the target DB by per each load Broadway flow.
+- **TotalLoadedRecordsPerLoadFlow** - number of records loaded to the target DB by each load Broadway flow.
 The following information is provided:

   - LU name (luName)
   - Table name (tableName)